hussein343455/Counterfeit-coin-detection/README.md

 ## 📌 Project Overview
 Counterfeit coins are a growing concern, with a reported 12.03% increase in detected counterfeit coins between 2017-2018.
 Traditional detection methods (weight, sound, chemical tests) are no longer reliable due to sophisticated forgery techniques.
 This method leverages **edge-based features** (width, thickness, orientation) to distinguish genuine coins from counterfeit ones.
 The original paper achieved **99.4% accuracy** on the Danish Coin Dataset, while this prototype uses a custom-collected dataset.

+**Key Insight**:
+*"It has been experimentally established by other related works [9, 16, 21] that the edges of counterfeit coin stamp are the prime indicator to distinguish between genuine and counterfeit coins, since even the high-quality forged coins have wider, taller, detached or missing strokes."*
+*(This line is directly quoted from the paper [1].)*

 ## 🎯 Problem Statement
 - Counterfeit coins exhibit subtle edge defects (wider, taller, detached, or missing strokes) invisible to traditional methods.
 - Manual inspection is time-consuming and requires expertise.